Gravitating vortices with positive curvature: The method of continuity and openness

 \subsection{Futaki invariant and extremal pairs}

 In the strictly polystable case, that is, for $D=\frac{N}{2}p_1 + \frac{N}{2}p_2$, Theorem \ref{th:Yang} implies that the solution at $\alpha = \tfrac{1}{\tau N}$ has an $T^2$-symmetry, and hence the proof of Lemma \ref{lem:openst} does not apply.
-In order to address the proof of Proposition \ref{prop:open} in this case in Section \ref{subsec:openS1}, we need two theoretical devices: the $\alpha$-\emph{Futaki invariant} for the gravitating vortex equations, introduced in \cite{AlGaGaPi}, and a notion of \emph{extremal pair}.
+In order to prove an analogue of Lemma \ref{lem:openst} in this case in Section \ref{subsec:openS1}, we need two theoretical devices: the $\alpha$-\emph{Futaki invariant} for the gravitating vortex equations, introduced in \cite{AlGaGaPi}, and a notion of \emph{extremal pair}.
 These are analogues for the gravitating vortex equations of the familiar notions of Futaki invariant and extremal metric in K\"ahler geometry, respectively.

-To start, let us consider the situation that $\phi \in H^0(\PP^1,L)$ vanishes at exactly two points.
+To start, let us consider the situation that $\bm\phi \in H^0(\PP^1,L)$ vanishes at exactly two points.
 We make the identification $L=\cO_{\PP^1}(N)$, with $N\defeq c_1(L)>0$, and fix homogeneous coordinates $[x_0,x_1]$ on $\PP^1$ such that

 with $0< \ell<N$ (the case $\ell= N/2$ corresponds to the strictly polystable case in Theorem \ref{th:Yang}).
 Here, we identify $H^0(\mathbb{P}^1,L)\cong S^N(\CC^2)^*$ with the space of degree $N$ homogeneous polynomials in the coordinates $x_0,x_1$, so it is a $\operatorname{GL}(2,\CC)$-representation, where $g\in\GL(2,\CC)$ maps a polynomial $p(x_0,x_1)$ into the polynomial $p(g^{-1}(x_0,x_1))$.
 Denote by $\rho$ the canonical $\GL(2,\CC)$-linearization of $L$ induced by the $\operatorname{GL}(2,\CC)$-representation $H^0(\PP^1,L)$.
 Note that an element in the centre, $\lambda\in\CC^*\subset\operatorname{GL}(2,\CC)$, acts via $\rho$ on $L$ by fibrewise multiplication by $\lambda^{-N}$.